 If you have been charged with any of the crimes listed above, you need to contact an experienced Sex Crimes Lawyer.
 Consulting an attorney will help you determine what your options are and help you understand how to proceed.

-Defenses to sex crimes are very fact specific and consulting a criminal defense lawyer is the best way to make sure you don't make a mistake in court.
+Defenses to sex crimes are very fact specific, and consulting a criminal defense lawyer is the best way to make sure you do not make any mistakes in court.

 In cases where federal prosecutors are involved, it is important to consult someone who has federal court experience and knows policies, procedures, and has had prior dealings with the U.S. Attorney’s Office.

 The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling sex crimes and have represented clients in thousands of cases in state and federal courts.
 Call us today for a free consultation.